google/go-cloud/internal/docs/design.md

 Since our goal is for users to be able to use drivers interchangeably, it is critical that they behave similarly.
 To this end, each portable API (e.g., `blob`) must provide a suite of conformance tests that driver implementations should run.
-The conformance tests should be comprehensive; drvers should not need additional unit tests for the core driver semantics.
+The conformance tests should be comprehensive; drivers should not need additional unit tests for the core driver semantics.

 ### Provisioning For Tests